-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered

-There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking, that is not on our drug list (formulary) or is on our formulary with restrictions.
-For example:

-- The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - The drug is covered, but it is in a cost-sharing tier that makes your cost-sharing more expensive than you think it should be. - □ There are things you can do if your drug is not covered in the way that you'd like it to be covered.
-If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do. - □ If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered you'd like it to be covered ns where there is a prescription drug you are taking, or one that you and your should be taking, that is not on our drug list (formulary) or is on our formulary for example: 0 0 nt not be covered at all.
+Or maybe a generic version of the drug is covered but the ersion you want to take is not covered. □The drug is co explained in S overed, but there are extra rules or restrictions on coverage for that drug, as ection 4. □The drug is co than you think overed, but it is in a cost-sharing tier that makes your cost-sharing more expensive it should be. gs you can do if your drug is not covered in the way that you'd like it to be ur drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to can do. in a cost-sharing tier that makes your cost more expensive than you think it to Section 5.3 to learn what you can do.
 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are options:

-- $\Box You$ may be able to get a temporary supply of the drug. - \Box You can change to another drug. - □You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.

-You may be able to get a temporary supply

-Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
-This temporary supply gives you time to talk with your provider about the change in coverage and decide what to do.

-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.

-- □ If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - □ If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the plan year. - □ This temporary supply will be for at least a 31-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to at least a 31-day supply of medication.
-The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - □ For those members who have been in the plan for more than 90 days and reside in a longterm care facility and need a supply right away:
+If your drug is not on the Drug List or is restricted, here are options: □You may be a ole to get a temporary supply of the drug. □You can chan ge to another drug. ☐You can reque the drug. est an exception and ask the plan to cover the drug or remove restrictions from You may be able to get a temporary supply sumstances, the plan must provide a temporary supply of a drug that you are is temporary supply gives you time to talk with your provider about the change in side what to do. a temporary supply, the drug you have been taking must no longer be on the PR is now restricted in some way. • w member, we will cover a temporary supply of your drug during the first 90 days ership in the plan. □If you were in 90 days of the the plan last year, we will cover a temporary supply of your drug during the first plan year. days, we will a prescription m y supply will be for at least a 31-day supply.
+If your prescription is written for fewer allow multiple fills to provide up to at least a 31-day supply of medication.
+The nust be filled at a network pharmacy.
+(Please note that the long-term care y provide the drug in smaller amounts at a time to prevent waste.) □For those me mbers who have been in the plan for more than 90 days and reside in a longterm care facility and need a supply right away: